martinthomson/vrs/draft-thomson-elegy-vrs.md

 describes one such process.

-The IETF Nominating Committee {{?NOMCOM=RFC8713}} is an example of where a selection of ten people from a larger pool of eligible volunteers.
+The IETF Nominating Committee {{?NOMCOM=RFC8713}} is an example of where a random selection is necessary.
+Ten people are drawn from a larger pool of eligible volunteers.
 As the selected group is entrusted with considerable responsibility, there is a need to avoid any risk of bias in the outcome.

 This document describes a process that is an alternative to RFC 3797
 {{?RFC3797}}.